negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

     (inputs, outputs) = wrap_search_space_fn(search_space4)()

-Note that in the search space above, the hyperparameter respective to the number of units of the dense modules inside the repeat share the same hyperparameter, meaning that all these modules will have the same number of units.
+In the search space above, the hyperparameter for the number of units of the dense modules inside the repeat share the same hyperparameter, i.e., all these modules will have the same number of units.

 .. code:: python